-- Invite them to share their responses and write down students' responses around the word, on the chart paper.
+- Invite them to share their responses and write them down around the word on the chart paper.
 Affirm their ideas and background knowledge before reading the student-friendly definition of evidence.
 Elaborate that when readers interact or make meaning of a text, it is important to provide evidence that supports their thinking.

-- Tell students that today they will learn how to cite the text as evidence when making inferences, using introductory phrases.
+- Tell students that today they will learn how to cite the text as evidence when making inferences with the help of introductory phrases.